turingschool/backend-curriculum-site/module1/lessons/number_systems.markdown

 * What are some different number systems used in programming?
 Where might you use them?
 * What do the digits 10 represent in each of these number systems?

+**Instructor Note:**
+Print out the two pages of worksheet before class.
+Each student will need their own.